-Everyone wants to bring a souvenir of Peru back to their family.
-Souvenirs are a great keepsake and even more meaningful when they’re crafted in the country.
-Stick to the traditional local markets for souvenirs.
-Airports and tourist shops are overpriced and lesser in quality.
-Think of downtown Cusco or the Miraflores district of Lima for example.
-Visit the many typical markets where you will undoubtedly find the perfect souvenir.
+Everyone wants to bring a souvenir back to their family from Peru.
+Souvenirs are a great keepsake, and even more meaningful when they’re crafted in the country.
+Stick to traditional local markets for souvenirs.
+Airports and tourist shops are overpriced and offer lesser quality.
+Think of downtown Cusco or the Miraflores district of Lima, for example.
+Visit one of the many typical markets where you will undoubtedly find the perfect souvenir.

 7.- Watch your phone!

 If you don’t want to end up with a huge bill at the end of your trip, consider disconnecting your mobile data.
-Use WIFI connections, available in many bars and hostels in Peru.
-You can also use local subscriptions, they’re often very cheap and renewable every week or every month.
+Use WiFi connections, available in many bars and hostels in Peru.
+You can also use local network plans, they’re often very cheap and renewable every week or every month.
 Perfect for travelers like you.

 8.- Learn some Spanish beforehand

-Consider taking a few lessons before you leave or at least learn a few words that could help a lot: eating, sleeping, drinking, toilets, etc. These words are essential to get you out of all situations during your trip.
+Consider taking a few lessons before you leave, or at least learn a few words that could help a lot: eating, sleeping, drinking, toilets, etc. These words are essential to get you out of all situations during your trip.
 If you stay a few months, you can also consider taking classes online.
 There are plenty of schools or private teachers who will teach you the basics.
 This will make your trip all the more pleasant, believe me!
-And it will be easier for you to negotiate.
+It will also be easier for you to negotiate.

 9.- Try the Ceviche